 Milestone Summary Key Milestones Milestone Due Date Milestone Status Change from Last Quarter Owner Anticipated Barriers or Other Issues Related to Milestone Completion Select initial 7 cities January 2018 Complete OMHSP None at this time.
 Conduct Policy Academy for city teams March 2018 Complete OMHSP None at this time.
-Develop community specific plans to end suicide March 18- June 18 On Track OMHSP Tight timeline and competition for resources will make it challenging to deliver on time Implement plans and submit follow up reports May 18- August 18 On Track OMHSP Tight timeline and competition for resources will make it challenging to deliver on time Launch second wave of cities in the Challenge June 18 On Track OMHSP Increased interest after initial round may create a significantly larger candidate pool that requires additional screening Complete second wave of cities February 19 On Track OMHSP Delayed start may impact completion
+Develop community specific plans to end suicide March 18- June 18 On Track OMHSP Tight timeline and competition for resources will make it challenging to deliver on time Implement plans and submit follow up reports May 18- August 18 On Track OMHSP Tight timeline and competition for resources will make it challenging to deliver on time June 18 and on-going On Track OMHSP 16-20 cities selected, site visits are ongoing Complete second wave of cities February 19 On Track OMHSP Delayed start may impact completion